 Crystal plasticity models

+It is assumed that the plastic deformation is caused by crystallographic slip on the {111}<111> slip systems, as is usually assumed for the face-centred-cubic (FCC) metals.

 The FC-Taylor model assumes that each grain experiences the same deformation as the aggregate, and the deformation is accommodated by at least five slip systems according to the principle of maximum plastic work or the complementary minimum principle, which follows from the yield criteria of the slip systems.
 Based on the active slip systems, the stress state is found in one of the 56 vertices of the yield surface of each FCC crystal.
-The stress state of the aggregate commonly takes the volume average of all grains’ responses.
+The stress state of the aggregate is defined as the volume average over all grains.